-- 7.3.3 A plan note should be included by the Designer: Pre-construction cores shall be performed at each of the Pier 1 and Pier 2 drilled shaft locations.
+- 7.3.1 To reduce the risk of collapsing soils and groundwater infiltration during construction, we recommend the Contractor use a permanent casing from the top of shaft to the top of unweathered bedrock and use an uncased rock socket which is 6 inches smaller than the inside diameter of the permanent casing. - 7.3.2 Unless otherwise specified, it is recommended that construction methods and materials used for drilled shaft installations be in accordance with the current KYTC "Special Note for Drilled Shafts". - 7.3.3 A plan note should be included by the Designer: Pre-construction cores shall be performed at each of the interior pier drilled shaft locations.
 The pre-construction cores shall be performed at the center of each drilled shaft location and shall extend a minimum depth of 3 shaft diameters but not less than 10 feet below the bottom of the anticipated tip of drilled shaft excavation as shown on the plans" in accordance with Section 3.5 of the Special Note for Drilled Shafts.
 The rock cores obtained during the geotechnical exploration will be reviewed by the geotechnical engineer of record to evaluate the suitability of the drilled shaft as designed.
 This ensures that enough information is available in the event that the shaft tips need to be extended deeper during construction. - 7.3.4 A plan note should be included by the Designer: Drilled shafts shall be constructed in accordance with the Special Note for Drilled Shafts.
 Include all costs (labor, equipment, and materials including spiral and longitudinal reinforcement, reinforcement splices, mechanical couplers, concrete, and temporary or permanent casing) associated with the drilled shafts in the unit price bid for Drilled Shaft, Common or Solid Rock, as applicable.